EndPointCorp/end-point-blog/2026/07/adding-conversations-to-multi-agent-travel-planner.md

 };
 ```

-The fallback is intentional.
-Running too many agents costs latency and tokens; running too few risks shipping a stale plan.
-The safer mistake is to over-run, so any router failure resolves to the full pipeline.
+The fallback is intentional: Running too many agents just costs latency and tokens.
+Running too few can ship a stale plan, which is worse, so any router failure resolves to the full pipeline.

 To keep the router cheap, we compact the conversation history before sending it: take the last eight turns, truncate each to 400 characters, and concatenate them with `Role: text` formatting.
 That is enough context for the model to tell "tweak" from "new trip," and it bounds the prompt size predictably regardless of how long the conversation gets.